qbap/a7-ios7-downgrader/README.md

 for example you may write `sudo ./semaphorin.sh 7.1.2 --boot` if you downgraded to ios 7.1.2 earlier

-when the script asks `would you like to skip the ramdisk and boot ios $1?` type `yes` and hit enter
+it should then boot ios as normal and be jailbroken

 ## Setup.app bypass